GaelFerrand/justify/README.md

 ### Tech choices

-I've used the opportunity of this test to try a few technos I had never used before, and had quite some fun.
+I've used the opportunity of this test to try a few technos **I had never used before**, and had quite some fun.
 This includes:

 - NestJS: never tried it before, but looks very cool for building REST APIs
 - NestJS cache manager: same remark as above
 - SQLite: came across it a few times in CTFs, but never used it as a dev.
 Pretty neat as well, gets one started quickly